JuliaDynamics/DynamicalSystems.jl/docs/src/contents.md

 - [`ChaosTools`](@ref)
 - [`Attractors`](@ref)

-At the very end of this page,
+At the very end of this page, a full list of exported names is presented.

 ## Core